alihuber/http_archive/README.md

     puts first_entry.response.status # => 200
     puts page.entry.time # => 54

-For more info, see the docs on each class.
+For more info, see the [docs](http://rubydoc.info/github/alihuber/http_archive/master/index) for each class.
 To summarize the data, http_archive can print out a table representation like the one you are used to from Firebug et cetera:

     archive.print_table